-Meetings of the Committee may be called by any member of the Committee, the Chairman of the Board, the CEO or CFO of the Company.
+Meetings of the Committee may be called by any member of the Committee, the Executive Chairman of the Board, the Lead Director, the CEO or CFO of the Company.
 Not less than twenty-four (24) hours notice shall be given, provided that notice may be waived by all members of the Committee.